 This Center was created in 2001 through funds from the National Science Foundation to provide services to undergraduate and graduate students, as well as members of the Faculty of Chemistry and related areas.
 It is a multi-user facility and consists of a 500 MHz multinuclear NMR instrument with four frequency channels and a broadband probe and a QXI probe for performing 1-dimensional, 2-dimensional, and 3-dimensional experiments.
-Typical experiments such as COZY, NOESY, HSQC, HMBC, and 3D 1H-13C-15N are performed to characterize compounds and organic proteins, inorganic, and organometallic.
+Typical experiments such as COSY, NOESY, HSQC, HMBC, and 3D 1H-13C-15N are performed to characterize compounds and organic proteins, inorganic, and organometallic.
+A NEO AVANCE 500 MHz NMR system is being purchased to renovate the facility.

-Dr. Enrique Meléndez enrique.melendez@upr.edu Chemistry Department
+Dr. Enrique Meléndez enrique.melendez@upr.edu Chemistry Department Phone: 787-832-4040 Ext.
+3122, 2326